FlatIO/api-client-python/docs/reference/OrganizationApi.md

     # Create an instance of the API class
     api_instance = flat_api.OrganizationApi(api_client)
     user = 'user_example' # str | Unique identifier of the Flat account
     convert_to_individual = True # bool | If `true`, the account will be only removed from the organization and converted into an individual account on our public website, https://flat.io.
 This operation will remove the education-related data from the account.
-Before realizing this operation, you need to be sure that the user is at least 13 years old and that this one has read and agreed to the Individual Terms of Services of Flat available on https://flat.io/legal.  (optional)
+Before performing this operation, you need to be sure that the user is at least 13 years old and has read and agreed to the Individual Terms of Service of Flat available on https://flat.io/legal.  (optional)

     try:
         # Remove an account from Flat